hiimdaniel/automation-hero/README.md

 characters.

 ### Local testing and running ###
-To run the program locally first please fill out the [properties file](/src/main/resources/application.yml) in the application resources or define the following parameters:
+To run the program locally first please fill out the properties file](/src/main/resources/application.yml) in the application resources or define the following parameters:
 * EXTERNAL_MERGE_CHUNK_SIZE: size of the chunks used during merge sort (required only for merge sort)
 * INPUT_FILE: input file path